matthew-rister/mesh-simplification/README.md

 ## Contribute

 ### C++ Style Guide
-This project follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) which is enforced using [clang-format](https://clang.llvm.org/docs/ClangFormatStyleOptions.html).
+This project follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) with a few exceptions (e.g., 120 column width) which is enforced using [clang-format](https://clang.llvm.org/docs/ClangFormatStyleOptions.html).

 ### Git Commits
 To promote descriptive commits, this project uses a commit message template which should be configured by running